 Sand the Wood Filler

-One note about shellac.
+One important note about shellac.
 Shellac can resist stain or cause wood to stain slightly lighter than wood not treated with shellac.
 It’s important when you fill holes with your DIY wood filler that if any shellac squeezes out, be sure to sufficiently sand the surrounding wood when you sand the wood filler.
-Remember, don’t use a palm sander to sand!

 Stain the Project